umputun/remark42/site/src/docs/configuration/email/index.md

 - `email_unsubscribe.html.tmpl` – used for notification about successful unsubscribing from replies
 - `error_response.html.tmpl` – used for HTML errors

 To replace any template, add the file with the same name to the directory with the remark42 executable file.
-In case you run Remark42 inside docker-compose, you can put customised templates into a directory like `customised_templates` and then mount it like that:
+In case you run Remark42 inside Docker Compose, you can put customised templates into a directory like `customised_templates` and then mount it like that:

 ```yaml
 volumes: